chongjunkim/hover-flashcards/README.md

   <dt>A list of tasks that need to be completed for your project</dt>
   <dd>
-    - Setup React App
+    - Setup React App<br>
-    - Setup Firebase and create JSON with custom data for the flashcards
+    - Setup Firebase and create JSON with custom data for the flashcards<br>
-    - Store and pull data using React
+    - Store and pull data using React<br>
     - Render React state
   </dd>

   <dt>A plan for the next 3 weeks and what you plan to accomplish each week</dt>
   <dd>
-    - 1 week: Setup the backbone of the React App and setup Firebase
+    - 1 week: Setup the backbone of the React App and setup Firebase<br>
-    - 2 week: Create JSON data and implement code
+    - 2 week: Create JSON data and implement code<br>
     - 3 week: Integrate features using jQuery and use CSS to polish design
   </dd>

-  <dt>A list of dependencies you'll be using for your project (npm modules, APIs, Firebase, etc.)</dt>
-  <dd>React, Bootstrap, Firebase, jQuery</dd>
 </dl>

 ## Final Thoughts
-  - Through this project I have learned so much about creating React apps, using Firebase to store database, and deploying the app on Github.
+  - By completing this project I have learned so much about creating **React** apps, using **Firebase** to store database, and deploying the app on **Github**.
-  - I also learned that using jQuery helped a lot when creating transitions, animations and radio button functionalities.
+  - I also learned that using **jQuery** helped a lot when creating transitions, animations and radio button functionalities.
-  - Some frustrations I've had involved setting up the difficulty level.
-I knew that using jQuery with React wasn't best practice, but I wanted to use it because I wanted full control over the DOM elements.
+  - Some frustrations involved setting up the difficulty levels.
+I knew that using jQuery with React isn't best practice, but ended up using it because I needed full control over the DOM elements.
-  - The main trouble I had was setting different timers for the difficulties.
-If I use ```setTimeOut``` on one difficulty, it would conflict with the other fuction so the card would flip a million times for some reason.
+  - The major milestone was setting different timers for the difficulties.
+When using ```setTimeOut``` on one difficulty, it would conflict with the other so the card would flip numerous times..
 Also, it took me some to gather the database because I had trouble looking for the exact format I wanted.